facelessuser/soupsieve/docs/src/markdown/selectors.md

     Represents elements with an attribute named **attribute** whose value is a dash separated list that starts with **value**.

-    !!! example
-    The following would select all elements with a `lang` attribute value starting with `en`.

     ```css tab="Syntax"
     [attr|=value]
     [attr|="value"]